Dwar88/Dwar88/README.md

 I am a Software Test Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from El Salvador.
 - :telescope: I work as a technical operator in the POS area.

-- :zap: In my free time, I create content for <a href="https://www.freerangetesters.com/">Free Range Testers</a> and make music on <a href="https://open.spotify.com/intl-es/artist/1n8lYlkH7XKivKBmh6oey1/">Modern Druids</a>.
+- :zap: In my free time, In my free time I play soccer or video games and try to learn a lot about programming.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Pato-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/patricio-m-690b3729)